James-Durant/fisher-information/README.md

 ## About the Project
 The code, results and data for this project can be found in the [fisher-information](/fisher-information) directory.

-Please cite our paper corresponding to this repositiory if you include it in your own publications. <br />
+Please cite the paper corresponding to this repository if you intend to include it in your own publications.
-Its full reference is:
 > "Durant, J. H., Wilkins, L., Butler, K., and Cooper J. F. K. (2021). *Determining the maximum information gain and optimising experimental design in neutron reflectometry using the Fisher information*. arXiv. https://arxiv.org/abs/2103.08973"

-The figures presented in our paper are avaliable in the [figures](/figures) directory.
+The figures presented in the paper are available in the [figures](/figures) directory.

 ### Built With
 * [`Python3`](https://www.python.org/)